Although medication and procedural abortions are common, you may find that your experience differs from someone else’s.

-It’s normal to bleed after an abortion.
-This bleeding might look like your monthly period, but it isn’t the same.
-It’s the result of your uterus expelling tissue from the pregnancy.
+It’s expected that you’ll bleed after an abortion.
+It might look like your monthly period, but it isn’t the same.
+It’s the result of your uterus pushing out tissue from the pregnancy.

-The timing of your bleeding depends on whether you had a medical or surgical abortion.
+The timing of your bleeding depends on whether you had a medication or procedural abortion.

-During a medical abortion, you’ll get two pills.
-Your doctor or other healthcare professional will administer the first pill.
-It breaks down the lining of your uterus so that a pregnancy can no longer grow.
-Some people start to bleed after this first pill.
+The first medication breaks down the lining of your uterus so that a pregnancy can no longer grow.
+Some people start to bleed after this medication.

-You’ll take the second pill after you leave the hospital or clinic.
-This pill causes your uterus to release its contents.
-You may start to bleed within 30 minutes to 4 hours after you take it.
+You’ll typically take the second medication (misoprostol) after you leave the hospital or clinic.
+This medication causes your uterus to release its contents.
+You may start to bleed 2 to 4 hours after taking the medication.

-The bleeding will get increasingly more intense until you’ve passed the pregnancy.
-This should happen 4 to 5 hours after you take the second pill, but it can take longer in some people.
-There will likely be a window of 1 to 2 hours where you notice heavier flow and possible clots passing.
-This increase in flow should lessen after a couple of hours.
-Afterward, the bleeding should look more like a normal period.
+The bleeding may get increasingly more intense until you’ve passed the pregnancy.
+This should happen 4 to 6 hours after you take the second pill, but it can happen later in some people.

-If you have a surgical abortion you might bleed immediately after.
-Or, you may not start bleeding until 3 to 5 days afterward.
+If you have a procedural abortion you might bleed immediately after.
+Or you may not start bleeding until a few days later.
 In general, the flow is lighter than a period-like flow.

 The bleeding may stop or continue until your next period.
-It if continues, it should get lighter over time.
+If it continues, it should get lighter over time.

 It’s common to bleed for 1 to 2 weeks after either type of abortion.
 Some people find that the blood flow will stop and then start again.

-The bleeding should taper off after a week or two.
-You may continue to have some light bleeding or spotting for a few weeks afterward, or until your next period.
+The bleeding should taper off after 1 or 2 weeks.
+You may continue to have some light bleeding or spotting for a few weeks afterward or until your next period.

-The bleeding should look similar to your periods, except the color may be more brown than red.
-Blood flow is typically heavier with a medical abortion than a surgical abortion.
+The bleeding should look similar to your period, except the color may be more brown than red.
+Blood flow is typically heavier with a medication abortion than a procedural abortion.

 Certain activities can increase or decrease the amount of bleeding.
-You may bleed more when you exercise and less when you’re at rest.
+You may bleed more when you exercise and less at rest.

 There may be blood-tinged discharge, too.
 The discharge may be stringy like mucus, but it shouldn’t be foul-smelling, yellow, or green.
 These are signs of an infection.